 This article contains affiliate links.
 Fight the New Drug may receive financial support from purchases made using affiliate links.

 This post contains selected portions from an article originally posted on Verily by Andrew Mentock.
 Edited for length and content.
-8 minute read.
+8-minute read.

 Perhaps you and your partner have already had “the talk” about porn.
 If not, you should.
 If you’re avoiding the subject because you’re afraid of what you might hear, that’s all the more reason to do it.
-No, it’s not easy to hear that your loved one struggles with porn addiction and choosing to stay with them as they try to kick the habit isn’t easy either.
+No, it’s not easy to hear that your loved one struggles with porn addiction, and choosing to stay with them as they try to kick the habit isn’t easy either.

 I know this because my girlfriend and I were in this position not too long ago.

 In the first month after I started dating my current girlfriend, we had an open and loving discussion about porn.
 The conversation came up when we realized we wanted our relationship to get more serious.
 She began by asking me if I watched porn.
 I answered honestly that, yes, I did.
 Then she said she would like me to stop.
 She spoke gently but was explicit in explaining why porn couldn’t be a part of our relationship.
-I was able to share my struggle with porn, and we both agreed that it was crucial for me to quickly give up this relationship-damaging habit.
+I was able to share my struggle with porn, and we both agreed that it was crucial for me to give up this relationship-damaging habit quickly.

 This experience has taught us both a lot about the helpful (and not-so-helpful) ways that a significant other can best support their partner through the difficult journey of ditching porn.
 Here are five ways you can be their support while they kick a toxic habit (or addiction) to the curb.
 And while the following language is about a heterosexual relationship, this can apply to relationships of all kinds where either partner is struggling.